 3. Gum Or Periodontal Diseases

 As the name suggests, gum or periodontal disease is the infection of the gums that surround the teeth.
-This is considered a severe gum infection that, when left untreated, can severely damage your soft tissues and bones that support your teeth.
+This is considered a severe gum infection that, when left untreated, can severely damage the soft tissues and bones that support your teeth.
 Gum or periodontal diseases can also cause tooth loss even in children and young adults.

 Although common, gum and periodontal diseases are actually very preventable.
 Early diagnosis and regular dental check-ups can help you prevent this dental problem.